SCO Group, Inc. v. International Business Machines Corp.: SCO's claims

-SCO's claims in press releases and interviews have changed repeatedly as the affair has progressed.
-SCO has also both claimed and denied that the alleged copyright violations involved the Linux kernel.
+SCO's claims in press releases and interviews changed repeatedly as the affair progressed.
+SCO both claimed and denied that the alleged copyright violations involved the Linux kernel.
 Computerworld reported Chris Sontag of SCO as saying:

-SCO refuses to allow access to the samples of code containing the alleged copyright violations except under a non-disclosure agreement (NDA).
-SCO's NDA would not only require that the signer keep confidential which lines of code SCO contested, but would also require that they hold confidential any information SCO told them, even if they already knew that information before being informed of it by SCO; all Linux kernel developers have considered this to be far too restrictive, so none of them have signed it.
+SCO refused to allow access to the samples of code containing the alleged copyright violations except under a non-disclosure agreement (NDA).
+SCO's claimed the NDA would not only require that the signer keep confidential which lines of code SCO contested, but would also require that they hold confidential any information SCO told them, even if they already knew that information before being informed of it by SCO; all Linux kernel developers have considered this to be far too restrictive, so none of them have signed it.
 However, at SCO's annual reseller's convention in August 2003, they revealed two short sections of code they alleged were copyright violations, and images of Darl McBride's presentation of this code were soon after published on German computer magazine publisher Heinz Heise's website.

 On May 30, 2003, SCO Group's CEO Darl McBride was quoted as saying that the Linux kernel contained "hundreds of lines" of code from SCO's version of UNIX, and that SCO would reveal the code to other companies under NDA in July.
-To put this into context, David Wheeler's SLOCCount estimates the size of the Linux 2.4.2 kernel as 2,440,919 source lines of code out of over 30 million physical source lines of code for a typical Linux distribution.
+To put this into context, David Wheeler's SLOCCount estimated the size of the Linux 2.4.2 kernel as 2,440,919 source lines of code out of over 30 million physical source lines of code for a typical Linux distribution.
 Therefore, as per SCO's own estimate, the allegedly infringing code would make up about 0.001% of the total code of a typical Linux installation.
-SCO has since upwardly revised this figure to over a million lines of code, however.
+SCO subsequently revised this figure to over a million lines of code, but provided no evidence to support the claim.

-SCO's major claims have now been reported as relating to the following components of the Linux kernel:
+Though unsubstantiated, SCO's major claims alleged infringement in the following components of the Linux kernel: